 Additional Information Does this project link to any other recently completed or proposed restoration or protection projects?
-(List all projects related to water quality, quantity, habitat, barriers, etc.) projects: (List all projects related to water quality, quantity, habitat, barners, etc.) Is there current or future potential landowner willingness to have a project done on this land?
+(List all projects related to water quality, quantity, habitat, barriers, etc.) Is there current or future potential landowner willingness to have a project done on this land?
 Would there be any educational opportunities associated with this project?

 Problem Statement (What is the problem?
 What ecological concerns or limiting factors does the project address?
 For bank protection projects, what are the reachscale and site specific causes of erosion (see Bank Erosion Strategy)?
 Are there any known potential constraints (infrastructure, access limitations, etc.) or other project considerations?
 Please include the chapter and section of a recovery plan where this action is recommended as well as the recovery plan goal to which the project relates.

 Goals and Objectives

 Estimated Timeframe for Project Completion

+Rough Cost

-Rough Cost Estimate (required)
+Estimate (required)

+Partner(s)

 If applicable, Secured Funding and Sources